kor0/TeamOrganizer/README.md

 <p>The admin has full access to the CRUD of the system.
 It is there only to configure the system, give proper authorization to the users and help maintenance.</p>

 <p><h3>2.3 Operating Environment</h3></p>
-<p>The system is operating using AWS Elastic Beanstalk + EC2 + Route 53, which provides high availability and good performance of the system.
+<p>The system is operating using AWS Elastic Beanstalk[2] + EC2[3] + Route 53[4], which provides high availability and good performance of the system.
 The system will be hosted with Route 53 to the URL http://pyrrhicbuddha.com.
 The server is running with Linux operating system, with a virtual environment with mongodb database, flask web framework and flask-app-builder microfamework and the source code.<p>

 <p><h3>2.4 Design and Implementation Constraints</h3></p>